vippsas/vipps-developers/getting-started.md

 [API keys](./common-topics/api-keys.md).

-Now, you can start making API requests to the production server (e.g., create a payment request that goes to a real user's Vipps app).
+Now, you can start making API requests to the production server (e.g., create a payment request that goes to a real user's Vipps or MobilePay app).

 ## Best practices